Pathways to Life: LifeScape’s transition to adulthood program

 Students must have the desire to explore work skills training, and the ability to learn appropriate workplace behaviors.
 Besides Trey, three other students are preparing for job placement.
 Coaches stay with them on the job, and will eventually fade out of the picture.
 They are paid through Vocational Rehabilitation Services’ Project Skills, with the goal of that fading, too, and the person being paid as a regular employee.
 A goal of the Workforce Innovation and Opportunity Act is to eventually eliminate the subminimum wage for persons with disabilities, increasing the likelihood for financial self-support.

 The Pathways to Life program is one of the first in the state, but all schools with special ed programs for this age group will be required to establish them.
 Pathways to Life is about to move into its own space at 2801 S. Kiwanis Avenue in Sioux Falls.
-The new facility will have regular and accessible kitchen and laundry areas, a greenhouse and outdoor garden, and a simulated home settings.
-The students will plan and cook meals, and will help keep up the building’s grounds.
+The new facility will have regular and accessible kitchen and laundry areas, a greenhouse and outdoor garden, and simulated home settings.
+The students will plan and cook meals and help keep up the building’s grounds.

 For more information about Pathways to Life, contact Melanie DeBates, Director of Admissions: (605) 444-9853, or admissions@LifeScapeSD.org